 Hotels and B&B’s are in limited supply within the National Park area, although there are a few to be had.

-One of the most popular is the Homestead Resort, just minutes away from Glen Arbor and right outside the park borders.
+One of the most popular is the Homestead, just minutes away from Glen Arbor and right outside the park borders.
 The resort has a pool, restaurant, and provides kid’s activities in season.

 Check other hotel prices and availability in Glen Arbor.

 Cottage Rentals near Sleeping Bear Dunes

 There are also a considerable number of cottages for rent in the Sleeping Bear Dunes National Lakeshore.

 Try looking on AirBnB for vacation rentals.
 They do book up quite a bit in advance, so if you find a good one, book it ASAP!